-The assessors in the IELTS Speaking test only examines the level of your English and the way in which you demonstrate your skills.
-Smiling or laughing won’t have any effect on your IELTS Score. you are judged only on the basis of your performance.
+The examiner in the IELTS Speaking test only examines the level of your English and how you demonstrate your skills.
+Smiling or laughing won't have any effect on your IELTS Score. you are judged only based on your performance.

 4. Writing more than the specified word limit in IELTS Writing Test will help get a better score

-5. Speaking in accent other than Australian, American or British lowers IELTS Band Score
+5. Speaking in an accent other than Australian, American, or British lowers IELTS Band Score

 IELTS Speaking Test does not require you to change your accent.
 You can speak in your normal accent.
 But, make sure that you speak clearly and at a natural pace so that the examiner can understand what you are speaking.

-Practise speaking in English with your friends, colleague and family in your everyday life.
-Listening to native speakers can also help you learn proper pronunciation of different words.
+Practice speaking in English with your friends, colleague, and family in your everyday life.
+Listening to native speakers can also help you learn the proper pronunciation of different words.

-There is no such thing like right opinion or wrong opinion in the IELTS Writing and Speaking tests.
-You are marked on the basis of –
+There is no such thing as right opinion or wrong opinion in the IELTS Writing and Speaking tests.
+You are marked based on:

 - How perfectly you demonstrate your English Language Skills